Ilkeston-Electronics/OpenSwitcher-1200/README.md

 * 1 (or 2) x 1n4148 or similar diode
 * 1 x Adafruit Trinket M0 (recommended), though classic Trinket (3v and 5v are / will be supported)
 * 2 x 2 pin header 2.54mm pitch
+* 1 x 7 pin header 2.54mm pitch (only 3 pins are used.
+Soldering a single pin is never fun).
-* 1 x DuPont cable female-soldered end (or female to male, to insert into keyboard connector pin 3
+* 4 x DuPont cables female-soldered end (or female to male, to insert into keyboard connector pin 3, 5V, GND and maybe E595 too.
 * 2 x 5 male pin header (2.54mm pitch supplied with Trinket)
 * 2 x 5 female pin header (2.54mm pitch to plug Trinket in to, or solder Trinket into board)
 * 1 x 68R resistor (Optional) 1/8 or 1/4 watt.